The Studio Színész- és szereplőlista

 Catherine Anne O'Hara, a Canadian-American actress and comedienne, began her career at Second City Theatre in Toronto.
 She gained fame on SCTV alongside comedy icons like Rick Moranis and John Candy.
 Known for roles in films like "After Hours," "Beetlejuice," "Home Alone," and "The Nightmare Before Christmas," she's also renowned for her work in Christopher Guest's mockumentaries.
 Her versatility extends to voicing Grandma Frump in "The Addams Family."
 O'Hara received a Lifetime Artistic Achievement Award at the Governor General's Performance Arts Awards in 2020 and won a Golden Globe in 2021 for her role in "Schitt's Creek."

-Sal Seperstein szerepében:
+Sal Saperstein szerepében:

 Ike Barinholtz